The Dangerous Structure of Freemasonry

 (The Duke of Kent leads a celebration for the 275th anniversary of the Grand Lodge)

-Worldwide freemasonry can be viewed like two sets of ascending stairs that begin and end together.
-Any eager young man that takes his first hesitant steps into the unknown world of freemasonry starts his journey with the first three steps.
+Worldwide Freemasonry can be viewed as two sets of ascending stairs that begin and end together.
+Any eager young man that takes his first hesitant steps into the unknown world of Freemasonry starts his journey with the first three steps.
 They are:

 1st Degree: Entered Apprentice

 3rd Degree: Master Mason

 Most men will be content to rest in this popular position because by now they will have learnt the secret handshakes and other rituals peculiar to this rite.
 The first three degrees now form the Blue Lodge of Masonry.

 Later they will also have to decide at this point of time whether to either accept the Scottish Rite or the York Rite.

 The popular Scottish Rite is represented with 30 steps or degrees.
 Personal mystic names will be granted to him in his journey to reach the highest pinnacle in masonry.

 Five known Masonic figures of the past will meet and accompany him, and it is stated, guide him in his journey.
 These are king Solomon, king Cyrus, Sultan, Acolyte and George Washington.
 (Yes that one!)

 Each degree is supposed to teach a moral.
 To earn a new degree the candidate must prepare himself for what will be asked and expected of him as he examines and learns the rituals.